meltano/meltano-codespace-ready/README.md

 Great!
 You've completed your first extract and load run. 🥳

-# Next Steps - Level 2 to remove IP adresses
+# Next steps - level 2 to remove IP adresses
-Next we want to start to remove the IP adresses, open up ["the Level 2 instructions"](level2.md) for that!
+Next we want to start to remove the IP adresses, open up ["the level 2 instructions"](level2.md) for that!